slsa-framework/slsa/docs/provenance/v1/index.md

 Collection of artifacts needed at build time, aside from those listed in `externalParameters` or `systemParameters`.
-For example, if the build script fetches and executes "example.com/foo.sh", which in turn fetches "example.com/bar.tar.gz", then both "foo.sh" and "bar.tar.gz" should be listed here.
+For example, if the build script fetches and executes "example.com/foo.sh", which in turn fetches "example.com/bar.tar.gz", then both "foo.sh" and "bar.tar.gz" SHOULD be listed here.

 </table>